jacob-leider/jl-bigint/README.md

 # jl-bigint
 A bare-bones c library for manipulating integers of arbitrary size.
 My test framework uses c++ (and a bit of python scripting), but everything in `src` is pure c.

+## Documentation

+Documentation can be obtained by running [doxygen](https://www.doxygen.nl/download.html). with source code root `jl-bigint/src`, or just reading the source code.

 ## Running Tests

 Run `make` to generate the testcases and compile the unit testing program.
 This will: